Candyman (1992 film): Critical response

-Critical reviews were mixed to positive.
-On Rotten Tomatoes, the film has a rating of 79%, and an average rating of 6.3/10.
+On Rotten Tomatoes, the film has a rating of 79% from 82 reviews.
 The critical consensus reads, "Though it ultimately sacrifices some mystery in the name of gory thrills, Candyman is a nuanced, effectively chilling tale that benefits from an interesting premise and some fine performances."
+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 15 critics, indicating "generally favorable" reviews.
 On CinemaScore, it holds a "C+".

 Among the more positive reviews was Roger Ebert of the Chicago Sun-Times.
 He gave the film three stars out of a possible four, and praised the performances of Madsen and Lemmons and the subtle direction by Rose.
 Ebert wrote: "Elements of the plot may not hold up in the clear light of day, but that didn't bother me much.
 What I liked was a horror movie that was scaring me with ideas and gore, instead of simply with gore."
 Janet Maslin of The New York Times compared it to "an elaborate campfire story" with an "unusually high interest in social issues", and also highlighted Madsen's performance and Glass's musical score.
-Allmovie called it "haunting, intelligent and poetic" and "the finest Barker adaptation ever committed to film".
+AllMovie called it "haunting, intelligent and poetic" and "the finest Barker adaptation ever committed to film".
 In a review for Channel 4 Candyman has been called "atmospheric and visually stimulating enough to satisfy gore-hounds", as well as an "intelligent social commentary".
 Slant Magazines Eric Henderson positively reviewed both the eponymous character and the leading actor: "Played by Tony Todd (and his velvety basso profundo voice), the Candyman is a svelte, sexual monument, far removed from the silent brutality of your average serial slasher."

-Kevin Thomas of the Los Angeles Times was more harsh in his review, and called the film Clive Barker's "worst to date"—an ambitious, but pretentious film that "quickly becomes as repellent as it is preposterous."
+Kevin Thomas of the Los Angeles Times was harsher in his review and called the film Clive Barker's "worst to date"—an ambitious, but pretentious film that "quickly becomes as repellent as it is preposterous."

+The film came in at number 75 on Bravo's 100 Scariest Movie Moments.
+The character Candyman came in at number 8 on Bloody Disgusting's "The Top 13 Slashers in Horror Movie History" and ranked the same on Ugo's "Top Eleven Slashers".
+The actor who played Candyman, Tony Todd, made #53 on Retrocrush's "The 100 Greatest Horror Movie Performances" for his role.
+The film appears in two sections of Filmsite.org's "Greatest Scariest Movie Moments and Scenes" and "Greatest Movie Twists, Spoilers and Surprise Endings".
+In 2001, the American Film Institute nominated this film for AFI's 100 Years...100 Thrills.